 The weather is gorgeous, so where should you go to eat?
 Someplace with a patio would be nice, wouldn’t it?
 Today, we’ve gathered our big list of the best patios in Nashville and listed them by neighborhood.
-This is your go-to resource all summer long for everything from huge patios to small ones that provide highly coveted seats!
+This is your go-to resource all spring, summer and fall long for everything from huge patios to small ones that provide highly coveted seats!
 We didn’t cover the entire county, but we got a very good start.

 Try ordering the Cobb salad, but ask for a fried egg, instead of the hard-boiled egg, on top for a twist on a classic.
 They have a huge beer menu, as well as a weekend brunch menu.
 Enjoy these dishes — and more — plus a cold beer on their newly renovated patio.

 Fun, fun and more fun.
 Located right near the Gulch, Pour House is known for beer, bourbon and burgers … and some of the most extensive outdoor seating in all of Nashville.